3r1/awawa/README.md

 ## Todo
 - update coloring for new items added in 0.2.0 (primarily talismans and new rune tiers)
 - update colors for cores, jewels, and charms
-- make sure it works
+- ✔ make sure it works
 - rework currency tiering and integrate new essences/omens and other currencies as applicable
+- update the preview image

 ## Credits/Thanks
 - core filter inspired from [NeverSink](https://github.com/NeverSinkDev/NeverSink-PoE2litefilter)